China stems stocks rout, but market faces lengthy hangover

 "We are inclined to believe that Beijing will escalate policy responses until they start working," said economists at Credit Suisse in a research note.

-"If market conditions do not stabilise, we expect a statement of 'whatever it takes' from the Chinese government, given that social stability is at stake and financial systemic risks are evident."
+"If market conditions do not stabilize, we expect a statement of 'whatever it takes' from the Chinese government, given that social stability is at stake and financial systemic risks are evident."

 The United States has voiced worries the stock market crash could get in the way of Beijing's economic reform agenda.